jmetro/sharesource_backend/README.md

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `npm mocha` and all your tests in the `test/` directory will be run.

 ## Scaffolding